wealdtech/ethereal/README.md

 #### `release`

-`ethereal ens release` releases a domain.
+`ethereal ens release` releases a domain, returning the name to the available pool.
+If the domain is registered with the temporary registrary then any funds locked in the registration deed will be returned.
 For example:

 ```sh
 $ ethereal ens release --domain=mydomain.eth